apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.alarm.script_runtime INT 5
    :reloadable:

-   The number of seconds that Traffic Server allows the alarm script to run before aborting it.
+   The number of seconds that |TS| allows the alarm script to run before aborting it.

 HTTP Engine